latonya-smith/qac_ryx/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows how to use the functions in this package:

 ``` r
 library(ryx)